0xDBFB7/ionprinter/documents/log/construction.md

 Teter, A. R. (1965). *Evaluation Of Binders For Machinable Unfired Ceramics*.
 Rocky Flats Div., Dow Chemical Co., Golden, Colo has a neat chart of strengths to properties, testing with PVA etc.

-Acrylic Binders for Dry Pressing Ceramics
+Acrylic Binders for Dry Pressing Ceramics a

+acrylic emulsions are made from micron-sized bits of acrylic polymer in

 PVP is another good one.